 |Parkinson’s Disease||Symptoms of Parkinson’s Disease that progress into dementia are similar to LBD.
 Both may include impaired memory, trouble sleeping, hallucinations, and tremors.
 Due to the many similarities, it’s oftentimes difficult for doctors to diagnose.|

 |Mixed Dementia||Occurs when a person has more that one type of dementia.
 Symptoms may vary, depending on the types.|

 What Are My Dementia Treatment Options?

-Treatment of dementia depends on its cause.
-However, most forms of dementia are incurable.
+Treatment depends on the disease’s cause.
+However, most forms are incurable.
 Currently, there is nothing that can cure or slow the progression of the disease.
 Research is continuing to develop different drugs, vaccines and other medical treatments that allow symptoms to be temporarily improved.

-There are a range of support groups, activities and therapies that do not require medication that can help someone to live well with dementia.
+There are a range of support groups, activities and therapies that do not require medication that can help someone to live well with the disease.
 Talking therapies, including counseling, can help someone come to terms with their diagnosis.

 Cognitive rehabilitation may allow an individual to maintain mental skills and raise confidence.
 Activities that help to keep the mind active, such as cognitive stimulation, including story telling or puzzles, may help to improve mental abilities.

 It is important that anyone afflicted stay active — both physically and mentally.
 This will help to slow the effects of the disease, so they may retain their independence for as long as possible.